 Saudi Arabia will soon be introducing the Saudi Arabia eVisa for those wishing to travel to the country.
 The Kingdom of Saudi Arabia has long been notorious for being one of the most difficult places in the world to visit.
 The eVisa is part of the Saudi Vision 2030 initiative which looks to diversify the economy.
 Promoting tourism in the kingdom is part of the approach and the eVisa will be key to implementing this.
-Potential tourists will just have to fill in a simple, quick eVisa application form and they’ll have taken their first step to enjoying Arabian nights.
+Potential tourists will just have to fill in a simple, quick eVisa application form and they’ll have taken their first step to enjoy Arabian nights.

 Saudi Arabia has long been a place of pilgrimage for devout Muslims traveling to Mecca, but the country also has other attractions for non-Muslims to enjoy, with the added sense of adventure offered by such an uncommon holiday destination.
-These attractions include beautiful beaches in the Farasan Islands, Mada’in Saleh, an ancient city carved into rock, and excursions into the vast desert of Rub’ al Khali (The Empty Quarter) to name just a few.
+These attractions include beautiful beaches in the Farasan Islands, Mada’in Saleh, an ancient city carved into the rock, and excursions into the vast desert of Rub’ al Khali (The Empty Quarter) to name just a few.

 But before you start packing your bags it is worth asking some basic questions about safety in Saudi Arabia and things to keep in mind.